International Committee for Crimea

 Translated into English by Inci Bowman

 There is a great deal of literature relating to the Great Famine of 1932-33 in Ukraine, but Crimea is not covered.
-See the article "Famine" in the Encyclopedia of Ukraine, which also includes a bibliography.
+See the articles on "Famine" in the Encyclopedia of Ukraine.

 Posted: 13 March 2005